kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     http://0.0.0.0:8888/tree

-### Notes:
+#### Destroy existing VM

-Note 1: If you have already created and used the vm-singularity folder for another VM, you will need to destroy the VM and delete the Vagrantfile.
+If you have already created and used the vm-singularity folder for another VM, you will need to destroy the VM and delete the Vagrantfile.

 From the vm-singularity folder, execute

     vagrant destroy && \
     rm Vagrantfile

+#### Exit running ssh session

-Note 2: If you want to exit a running ssh session in your vagrant vm, simply type
+If you want to exit a running ssh session in your vagrant vm, simply type

     exit

 in the command line interface.

+#### Save table as .gpkg or .shp

-Note 3: If you want to save a table or materialized view as gpkg or shp, you can use:
+If you want to save a table or materialized view as .gpkg or .shp, you can use:

     ogr2ogr -f "GPKG" mynewfilename.gpkg PG:"host=localhost user=vagrant dbname=cs224w_db password=mypassword" "mytablename"